davidjb/salt/doc/ref/states/highstate.rst

 ------------------

 Extends a :ref:`name-declaration` from an included ``SLS module``.
-The keys of the extend declaration always define existing :ref`ID declaration` which have been defined in included
+The keys of the extend declaration always define an existing :ref:`id-declaration` which have been defined in included
 ``SLS modules``.